jeremiecoullon/SGMCMCJax/docs/all_samplers.rst

 **Pros:** The preconditioner can help with poorly scaled posteriors.
 This algorithm was designed for training deep neural networks.

-**Cons:** the fact that there is no clear cutoff to the adaptation means that sometimes the samples are not of great quality.
+**Cons:** Unlike RMSProp the step size does not tune automatically; a good value of :math:`dt` is necessary for good performance.

 BAOAB:
 ^^^^^^

-`BAOAB`_ scheme for underdamped Langevin dynamics: This splitting scheme is a numerical method to solve underdamped Langevin dynamics.
+`BAOAB`_: This splitting scheme is a numerical method to solve underdamped Langevin dynamics.
 This was originally derived for exact gradients.

 .. _BAOAB: https://aip.scitation.org/doi/abs/10.1063/1.4802990